 They regularly interact with physicians and other healthcare workers to better understand the processes and care provided.
 Hence, medical coding needs constant interaction within healthcare organizations.

-This is quite the opposite for medical billers who can perform their job independently from any healthcare organizations.
+This is quite the opposite for medical billers who can perform their job independently from any healthcare organization.
 They do not need medical expertise or know-how.

 As long as they can make the payment process seamless – that is what matters.